Athexblackhat/F-SOCIETY/README.md

  WTSP Number ; +92 349-0916663
 This tool is only for educational purpose.
 If you use this tool for other purposes except education we will not be responsible in such cases.

-## THIS TOOL KIT IS SPECIALLY DESIGNED BY ATHEX BLACK HAT FOR PENTESTERS .
+## THIS TOOL KIT IS SPECIALLY DESIGNED BY ATHEX BLACK HAT & MARKHOR FOR PENTESTERS .